HACCP/General Principles of Food Hygiene (CAC/ RCP 1-1969, Rev. 4-2003)

 - take corrective actions when monitoring shows that a critical limit has not been met

 - apply procedures to verify that the system is working properly

 - use effective recordkeeping to document the HACCP system (documentation)

 Before applying the principles of HACCP, five tasks will have to be fulfilled:

 - provide product descriptions,

 - verify these processes and conditions within the company or organization.

-After these tasks have been fulfilled, there will be a hazard analysis and assessment of the inherent risks.
+After these tasks have been fulfilled, there will be a hazard analysis and assessment of the associated risks.
 Hazard analysis and risk assessment include the following steps: identifying hazards for human health and risks that may be connected with each phase, determining the likelihood of their occurrence and estimating their significance for the consumer’s health.
 It makes sense to consider the likelihood of detection prior to delivery to the customer and to incorporate it as a third factor into the evaluation.

-It is advisable to consider the “likelihood of detection” as a third assessment criterion.
 After and during implementation of the HACCP plan, verification has to be conducted at regular intervals – at least once a year.
 The application of verification procedures is not only required by Principle 5 of Codex Alimentarius but also an essential requirement of various Food Safety Standards and a legal requirement acc. to Regulation (EC) No 852/2004.